2016 Atatürk Airport attack: National

 Turkish President Recep Tayyip Erdoğan issued a statement condemning the attack, which took place during the Muslim holy month of Ramadan.
 He said the attack "shows that terrorism strikes with no regard to faith and values", called on the international community to take a firm stand against terrorism, and vowed to keep up Turkey's struggle against terror groups.
 Erdogan also stated, "Turkey has the power, determination and capacity to continue the fight against terrorism until the end."

 Turkey declared 29 June as day of national mourning in response to the attack.
 The statement came from Prime Minister Binali Yıldırım to commemorate the victims of the attack.
 The Albanian Prime Minister Edi Rama's plane was landing when the attack occurred; he was evacuated from Atatürk into an official residence.
 He had flown to Turkey for an official visit.

-On 29 June, Turkish authorities detained 22 people in response to the attack: thirteen in Istanbul and nine in the coastal city of Izmir.
+On 29 June, Turkish authorities detained 22 people in response to the attack: thirteen in Istanbul and nine in the coastal city of İzmir.
 Turkish authorities confirmed that the perpetrators were foreign nationals, specifically, they came from Uzbekistan, Russia and Kyrgyzstan.

 The airport and wider community made a swift return to ordinary routine following the attack.
 Airport visitors reported that public transport was at full capacity in the days that followed, and that locals were still highly concentrated in the market squares.

 International

 At least 80 countries, either through statements or official actions by their heads of state or their foreign ministries, condemned the attacks, expressed sympathy or support to Turkey and the victims of the attacks.

 The United Nations likewise condemned the attacks, and the Council of Europe and the European Union extended their condolences and solidarity for Turkey.

 The United Nations Human Rights Council condemned internet restrictions imposed by the Turkish government to limit coverage of the incident, labelling them a "violation of international human rights law."

-Israel, the Republic of China (Taiwan), Ukraine, the United Kingdom, and the United States, issued travel advisories discouraging travel to Istanbul following the attacks.
+Israel, the Republic of China (Taiwan), Ukraine, the United Kingdom, and the United States issued travel advisories discouraging travel to Istanbul following the attacks.
 U.S. flights from and to Turkey were suspended for several hours in relation to the attacks.
 Police in New York and New Jersey boosted the security of airports in their states.